Efficient real-time monitoring of an emerging influenza epidemic: how feasible?: A simulated epidemic

 \section{A simulated epidemic}

-The SMC algorithm's performance is contrasted against the gold-standard MCMC through its application to simulated epidemic data generated to mimic the timing and dynamics of the 2009 A/H1N1 pandemic in England.
-Anomalously, this epidemic started with an initial burst of infection in Spring, so a \st{1} May start date is chosen.
-The epidemic occurs in two waves of infection with a first peak induced by an over-summer school holiday and a second peak towards the end of the year.
+The suitability of the SMC algorithm for real-time epidemic inference is evaluated against the MCMC algorithm used in \cite{BirKGCPHCZWPD11}, which is taken as a gold-standard.
+Comparisons are made through application to data simulated from the epidemic model in Figure \ref{fig:link_schema}.
+The simulation conditions were chosen so that the resulting epidemic would mimic the timing and dynamics of the 2009 A/H1N1 pandemic in England.
+This epidemic was characterised by two distinct waves of infection with a first peak induced by an over-summer school holiday and a second peak occurring during the traditional winter flu season.

-We consider two scenarios: in the first scenario direct information on confirmed cases (e.g. hospitalisation, ICU admissions) is available; in the second scenario we observe ILI consultations in primary care that are noisy and contaminated by non-pandemic infections.
-Alongside confirmed case and consultation data, serological data (see Section \ref{sec:intro.inference}) are available and, in the second scenario, we also assume the existence of companion virological data taken from a sub-sample of the ILI consultations (see Equation \eqref{eqn:viro.bin}).
-In both scenarios observations are made on 245 consecutive days on a population divided into $A = 7$ age groups, and the underlying epidemic curve is characterised by the same parameters, so both confirmed case and primary care consultation data are subject to similar trends and shocks.
-One such shock arises from an assumed sudden change in the way the confirmed cases and GP consultations are observed.
-This could occur due to some public health intervention designed to alleviate the burden placed on primary care services as happened in 2009 with the launch of the National Pandemic Flu Service.
-Table \ref{tbl:parameters} presents the model parameters together with the values used for simulation.
+We consider two scenarios (see Figure \ref{fig:link_schema}).
+In the first, direct information on confirmed cases (e.g. hospitalisation, ICU admissions) is available; in the second we observe the noisy ILI consultations (Equation \eqref{eqn:negbin.gp}).
+Alongside either of these data, serological data (Equation \eqref{eqn:sero.bin}) are available and, in the second scenario, there are also virological data taken from a sub-sample of the ILI consultations (see Equation \eqref{eqn:viro.bin}).
+Both scenarios use observations made on 245 consecutive days on a population divided into $A = 7$ age groups, and are characterised by the same underlying epidemic curve, so that the confirmed case and primary care consultation data are subject to similar trends.
+For both scenarios we introduce a shock at $t_k = 83$ days, similarly to the 2009 pandemic, where a public health intervention is assumed to change the way the confirmed cases or consultations occur and are reported.
+The simulated data for the second scenario are presented in Figure \ref{fig:gp.data}(A)-(C), where the timing of the shock is indicated by the red arrow linking (A) and (C).
+Table A1 in the online appendix presents the model parameters together with the values used for simulation.
+Note that the proposed intervention impacts on three groups of parameters by introducing a changepoint: the dispersion in the count data, $\eta$, the proportion of infections that appear in the data $p^{\cdot}$, and in Scenario 2 the age-specific (i.e. child and adult specific) background consultation rates, $B_{t_k,a}$, which develop over time according to a log-linear spline with a discontinuity at $t_k = 83$.
+The spline is plotted, by age group, in Figure \ref{fig:gp.data}(D) and its parameterisation as a function of the 9-dimensional parameter $\vec{\beta}^B$ is given in Section A1 of the online appendix.